AnshulPatil2911/Binary-Classification-of-globally-sclerotic-and-non-sclerotic-glomeruli-/README.md

 1. Then using a custom image data generator, I have loaded the images in batches of size along with their labels.
 2. I have extracted two types of features: Morphological Characteristics, Textual features
 3. Morphological characteristics: It involved image segmentation and morphological analysis to quantify features such as area, perimeter, or shape descriptors.
-4. Textual features: For textual patterns I have extracted 11 features using Local Binary Patterns and Haralick algorithm.
+4. Textual features: For textual patterns I have extracted 8 features using Local Binary Patterns and Haralick algorithm.
-I have extracted only 11 features contrast to the 148 features extracted in the paper.
+I have extracted only a total of 11 features contrast to the 148 features extracted in the paper.
 This discrepancy probably arises because in their implementation they have most likely used an advanced version of Local Binary Pattern(LBP) algorithm, i.e Multi Radial Color Local Binary Pattern(mrcLBP) and possibly they have computed the Haralick features across multiple distances, angles or channels.

 •	Defining the model:
 1. I have used Pytorch and it’s classes to build the model.
-Here’s a summary of the model:
 2. Two inputs can be given to the model, the image and the corresponding features that are stored in the features.npy file
 3. It then combines both types of input.

 •	Loading the data:
 1. I have used pytorch’s Dataset class to load both the features and images as input
-2. I have applied some transformation on the inputs like resizing, data augmentation, normalization and random scaling:
+2. I have applied some transformation on the inputs like resizing, data augmentation, normalization and random scaling.
 3. Then the images are loaded along with the corresponding features and labels and the image, feature and labels are returned.
 4. Some important factors used to process and load the data:
 a)	Data is split into 80% train, 20% test and 20% validation from training
 b)	Batch_size used is 32
 c)	Modified image size is (224*224)
-5. Shape and size of each set after loading the data using the CustomDataset class:
+5. Shape and size of each set after loading the data using the CustomDataset class:Training samples: 3684
+a)  Validation samples: 921
+b)  Test samples: 1152
+c)  Batch images shape: torch.Size([32, 3, 224, 224])
+d)  Batch features shape: torch.Size([32, 11])
+e)  Batch labels shape: torch.Size([32])

 •	Training process:
 1. Loss function used is nn.CrossEntropyLoss(weight=class_weights), I have provided the weights of both classes as the dataset is heavily imbalanced.